Do you pause before you speak, respond, or make a choice?

 The worst part about identifying yourself as one of these- either a stuffer or exploder- is that you can be all of them depending on who you’re reacting to, what kind of relationship you have with them, where and what the circumstance is, and what kind of mood you’re in.

 As you can see, reactions are instantaneous and on some level, merely a defense mechanism.
 It might turn out okay but often a reaction is something you will regret later.
-A response usually comes more slowly, hence the need for the pause.
+A response usually comes more slowly, hence the need for a pause.
 It’s based on information from both the conscious and unconscious mind.
 Let’s dive a little deeper into responses and why it’s best to pause first.

 Taking the time to pause is a precious thing.
 Time seems to dilute the justification of your feelings you tend to feel right when something happens.
 Not only does time help to de-escalate your emotions, but it creates the space to breathe, gain perspective, and practice self-control, among other things.
 Let your feelings indicate that something is happening, but take the time to pause so that you won’t let those feelings dictate how you choose to respond.